 U.S. dog parks are the most quickly growing portion of city parks in the US.
 The dog park is a summertime fun staple for dog owners.
-It’s a place for friends to meet and allow Fido some off-leash time to explore and play.
+It’s a place for friends to meet and allow your dog some off-leash time to explore and play.

-Dog parks can be a great way to provide exercise and enrichment to your dog’s everyday life, but the dog park can come with a few possible dangers as well. because accidents and illnesses can occur at any time, it’s always a good idea to have a pet insurance plan in place.
+Dog parks can be a great way to provide exercise and enrichment to your dog’s everyday life, but the dog park can come with a few possible dangers as well.
+Accidents and illnesses can occur at any time, it’s always a good idea to have a dog insurance in place.
 But here is what you need to know about the most common dog park injuries, when to treat at home and when to make an appointment with the vet:

 1. Sprains, Strains and Soft Tissue Injuries

 The quick, sometimes uncoordinated leaping and running the average dog at the dog park performs can translate into soft tissue injuries.
 It is important to discourage behavior that can cause obvious injury, but often these injuries happen despite good common sense.
 If your dog suddenly becomes non-weight bearing lame, holding up a leg completely, or seems in a lot of pain, call your veterinarian right away.
 If the limp is slight, cut the play session short and encourage the dog to rest up at home.
 Examine the paw for obvious splinters or injuries.
 If the lameness isn’t improved within a few days, or certainly if it worsens, call your veterinarian.
 Don’t ever give dogs over the counter human pain medication without a veterinarian’s approval.
 Many are toxic to pets.

 2. Cuts and Bites